Extension Educator, Community Health

 Kemp graduated from Michigan State University with a Bachelor of Arts degree in social science focusing on community relations and a Master of Science degree in family and child ecology.
 She also earned a Doctorate in Education from Benedictine University.

 Kemp joined the University of Illinois staff in 2006 as a Youth Development Educator providing educational programs throughout the northeast region of Illinois.
 She served as Chairperson of the statewide Social and Emotional Learning and Healthy Relationships committees.
-She is presently a member of the Community Health Team focusing on social and emotional learning and its foundation to students' mental health and lifelong success.
+She is presently a member of the STEM Team focusing on the integration of social and emotional learning and overall academic success.

 She has been recognized for her contributions to Social and Emotional Learning in Illinois and has received the Outstanding Innovative Programming (Team Award) for SEL.